ayushgp/ayushgp.github.io/_posts/2018-1-4-date-and-time-in-javascript.md

 // number of milliseconds since January 1, 1970, 00:00:00 UTC
 // (negative for prior times).
 ```
+> Note: Values that are allowed in a fixed range get wrapped around those values.
+For example if you try to set the month to 13, it'll actually be set to 1(February), as it is wrapped around by taking a modulus using 12.
+Same happens to many other properties like date(0-31), minutes(0-60), milliseconds(0-999), etc.

 ## Date arithematic
 You sometimes need to calculate difference between dates/times, maybe for benchmarking purposes.
 Or you may need to calculate a certain date or time after a period of time.
-The Date class supports arithematic in JS and makes both of these tasks very easy.
+The `Date` class supports arithematic in JS and makes both of these tasks very easy.
 You can simply subtract subtract 2 dates and get their difference in milliseconds.
 For Example,

 ```js
 // Represents 10:00:00 on 1st Jan 2018